hamityay/lyk2016_idea_board/README.md

 Things you may want to cover:

-* Ruby version
+* Ruby version : 2.3.1

 * System dependencies

 * Configuration

-* Database creation

-* Database initialization
+* Database : posgresql

 * How to run the test suite